Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 - Tier 1 Qualification Election: At any time before the tenth Business Day preceding the Payment Date falling closest to, but not later than, the fifth anniversary of the Issue Date, the Bank may give notice under the LLC Agreement to the Company that the Bank is making the one-time election permitted pursuant to the LLC Agreement to replace the terms of the Class B Securities described in "Description of the Company Securities - Class B Preferred Securities" relating to Capital Payments and the other matters described therein with those terms applicable after the Bank's election.
 We refer to this election as the "Tier 1 Qualification Election" and to the date on and after which it is effective as the "Tier 1 Qualification Date."
 The Tier 1 Qualification Date may be any Payment Date after the Issue Date and until (and including) the Payment Date falling closest to, but not later than, the fifth anniversary of the Issue Date.
 The Company will give notice to the Trust pursuant to the Trust Agreement immediately upon receipt from the Bank of the Tier 1 Qualification Election.
 The Trust will give notice to the registered holders of the Trust Preferred Securities immediately upon receipt from the Company of such notice and will as soon as practicable announce that the Bank has made the Tier 1 Qualification Election and the Payment Date that will be the Tier 1 Qualification Date, by publication in a newspaper of general circulation in the United States.

-The bank publishes (annually) their projections of their ability to pay additional tier 1 instruments.
+The bank publishes (annually) its projections of its ability to pay additional tier 1 instruments.
 In February 2016, the bank stated:

 - The 2016 payment capacity is estimated to be approximately EUR 1 billion, sufficient to pay AT1 coupons of approximately EUR 0.35 billion on 30 April 2016.

-- The estimated pro-forma 2017 payment capacity is approximately EUR 4.3 billion before impact from 2016 operating results.
+- The estimated pro forma 2017 payment capacity is approximately EUR 4.3 billion before impact from 2016 operating results.
 This is driven in part by an expected positive impact of approximately EUR 1.6 billion from the completion of the sale of 19.99% stake in Hua Xia Bank and further HGB 340e/g reserves of approximately EUR 1.9 billion available to offset future losses.

 Bottom line: The significant concerns regarding the DOJ lawsuit have subsided as have capital adequacy concerns to changes in German law and the ECB's softened capital approach.
 When taken together, there is significantly less concern that there will be an interruption in the preferred dividend payments.